-For way WAY too many years, I wasn’t able to enjoy having houseplants in any of our homes because – CATS.
-Those hairy little A-holes would try to devour them like it was their job and they were earning extra benefits.
+For WAY too many years, I wasn’t able to enjoy having houseplants in any of our homes because – CATS.
+Those little a-holes would try to devour them like it was their job and they were earning extra benefits.

-It didn’t matter how high up the plants were placed, the Hairy Little A-holes (awesome name for a band, by the way) would act like Cirque Du Soleil performers and nimbly jump up on everything just to wreak havoc on their poor little green-leafed victims.
+It didn’t matter how high up the plants were placed, the little wackadoos would act like Cirque Du Soleil performers and nimbly jump up on everything just to wreak havoc on their little green victims.

 And whenever The Hubs would surprise me with a bouquet of fresh-cut flowers, I’d take my time arranging them juuust right in a pretty vase only to wake up to the horror of discovering my new floral friends freshly decapitated and shredded beyond recognition.
 RIP.